madeshmahadev/django-ml/README.md

 # Titanic Survival Predictor

-To run the project, use
+Use the following command to run the project
-#python manage.py runserver
+# python manage.py runserver